misiektoja/steam_monitor/docs/troubleshooting.md

 It is **read-only**: it writes no files and says so before the first check runs.
 It opens with the detected install method, then groups checks into **Environment**, **Configuration**, **Authentication**, **Connectivity**, **Target** and **Notifications**.
 Each row is marked `[PASS]`, `[WARN]`, `[FAIL]` or `[SKIP]`, colour-coded by status when colour output is on.
 Every `[WARN]` and `[FAIL]` row carries an indented `To fix:` line under its marker, plus a `Guide:` link when a documentation page covers that row.
 A `[SKIP]` row names a check that could not run and says why.

 The Configuration section names the configuration and dotenv files in effect and reports **which secrets came from the dotenv file and which came from the environment**, by name only.
 No secret value is ever printed.
 It also reports whether [TLS verification](configuration.md#tls-verification) is on, and warns while it is off.
+Settings that control timing and counts, such as the check intervals and `SMTP_PORT`, are checked for usable values and every one that fails is named in a single row.

 It also names the **log and CSV files monitoring would write** and reports whether each one can be created.
 The log file name includes the Steam ID or `FILE_SUFFIX`, so it is only resolved when a target is given.
 Without one, the row reports the base path instead.